cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 1. Everybody in the community should be treated fairly from tiny starfish delegators (1-2k₳) to massive blue whales (>100M₳) and exchanges.
 2. Everybody in the community should have the opportunity to on average earn the same yield and there should not be two classes of stakeholders.
-3. There should be a very clear cause and effect relationship between the $(a0,k)$ input parameters and the resulting K-effective decentralization.
+3. There should be a very clear cause and effect relationship between the input parameters and the resulting K-effective decentralization.
-4. The $a0$ input parameter must require, not incentivize, pool operators to pledge to support community delegation and sybil protection.
+4. The equation must require, not incentivize, pool operators to pledge to support community delegation and sybil protection.
-5. The decentralization result will be quantified in terms of group decentralization of block production, not stake saturation relative to pools.
+5. The decentralization result will be quantified in terms of group decentralization of block production.
 6. Implementation should be smooth, easy, clear, and beneficial for all stakeholders and operators.
 7. A new reward equation should be computationally simple and elegant.